 Culture shock is characterized by an anxious feeling from being surrounded by completely new things.
-You are so accustomed to life where you are that it may overwhelm you to all of a sudden find yourself in a culture that you know nothing about.
+You are so accustomed to life in America that it may overwhelm you to all of a sudden find yourself in a culture that you know nothing about.